Service charges

 How can I tell what services I am receiving?

-We are working hard to give access to all customers to see a breakdown of the charges on MyHome but this may be limited by the rent type you pay or your tenure.
-We want to give our customers as much control of their tenancy and online account as possible to give you 24/7 access to queries so we will continue to work towards implementing these features for everyone.
+We are working hard to give access to a breakdown of the charges on MyHome for all customers, but this may be limited by the rent type you pay or your tenure.
+We want to give our customers as much control of their tenancy and online account as possible to give you 24/7 access to queries, so we will continue to work towards implementing these features for everyone.

 How do service and estate charges work?